Diamondbacks vs. Angels Player Props Betting Odds

-The Arizona Diamondbacks visit the Los Angeles Angels at Angel Stadium of Anaheim on Saturday at 10:07 PM ET.
-Those looking to place a player prop bet can find odds for Shohei Ohtani and others in this matchup.
+Player prop bet options for Shohei Ohtani and others are listed when the Arizona Diamondbacks visit the Los Angeles Angels at Angel Stadium of Anaheim on Sunday at 4:07 PM ET.

 Bet on this matchup or its props with BetMGM!